thegetty/quire_ggplot_theme/README.md

 2. Install RStudio Desktop (the FREE open source version): https://www.rstudio.com/products/rstudio/download/

-3. Download the workshop code at https://github.com/thegetty/quire_pplot_theme
+3. Download the plot code at https://github.com/thegetty/quire_pplot_theme

 3. Install required R packages one time by running the code in the `setup.R` file in the base directory.